Thyroid article- RoidsStore.com

-There is a special formula to calculate the minimal calorie contribution necessary for the thyroid to function in a proper way.
+There is a special formula to calculate the minimal calorie contribution necessary for the thyroid to function properly.
 You need 27 calories per day per body kg when you are in a good body shape.
-So if you have 105 kg, but a good shape for you means 90 kg, then the calorie contribution would be of 90*27, minimum 2430 calories per day.
-If you are not losing fat in a fast manner then you would better increase the physical activity instead of reducing the calories.
+So if you have 105 kg, but a good shape for you means 90 kg, then the calorie contribution would be 90*27, a minimum of 2430 calories per day.
+If you are not losing fat in a fast manner then you would better increase your physical activity instead of reducing the calories.

-If you follow a poor diet in carbohydrates, you need to increase the protein contribution in order to maintain the thyroid in a good functioning.
+If you follow a poor diet in carbohydrates, you need to increase the protein contribution to maintain the thyroid in good functioning.